hamdinawfel/DesignPatterns/README.md

 # DesignPatterns

-## Factory Design Pattern: TO update
+## Factory
+> Factory Design Pattern.
+A factory is class will create and deliver objects based on the incoming parameters.

 > https://dotnettutorials.net/lesson/factory-design-pattern-csharp/#google_vignette